MohamedBarbych/Mancala-Game/README.md

 ## Features

 - **Beautiful GUI:** A modern and responsive design using Java Swing components.
-- **AI Opponent:** Play against the computer with different strategies and complexities using Alpha-Beta algorithm.
+- **AI Opponent:** Play against the computer with different strategies and complexities using the Alpha-Beta algorithm.
 - **Save & Load Game:** Save your progress and resume later.
 - **Customizable Configuration:** Adjust the game's complexity, strategy, and heuristic.